gwillen/herring/README.md

 `source henv/bin/activate`

 You'll see `(henv)` in front of your command line after doing this.
-If you open more terminals, you'll have to do the above step again for them.
+If you open more terminal windows, you'll have to do the above step again for them.

 Install Django and other Pythonic dependencies: